Caribou stew

-Caribou stew is a traditional Inuit and Tłı̨chǫ dish originating from Northern Canada, particularly from Nunavut and the Nothwest Territories.
+Caribou stew is a traditional Inuit and Tłı̨chǫ dish originating from Northern Canada, particularly from Nunavut and the Northwest Territories.

 Ingredients

 A traditional Nunavut caribou stew contains caribou cubes, onions, celery, potatoes, carrots, turnips, and seasonings, including bay leaves and thyme.
 Bannock is usually served as a side dish with the stew.

 Some versions include rosemary, garlic, tomato paste, or red wine.